 After we descended the mountain (in a fully enclosed gondola), we wandered the Gatlinburg Parkway.
 Gatlinburg is a pedestrian-friendly place, with most of the attractions off of the main strip.
 We walked the Parkway several times a day, wandering in and out of stores.
 You also have to stop by the Ole Smoky Candy Kitchen to see the famous taffy being made.
 My 10 year old watched for a long time and sighed, “This is so SATISFYING.”

 Sunday morning was a gorgeous morning that took us to Gatlinburg’s considerable Arts & Crafts Community.
 We visited Firefly Glass Studio, where artist Nancy Huff showed us her giant kiln and walked us through glass-fusion as we designed our own trays.
 Honestly, this was one of my favorite parts of the trip: this artists’ community is so warm and inviting that we instantly felt at home.
 The boys enjoyed seeing how the glass came together, and our finished trays are great conversation pieces now.
-The Community has several events throughout the year – if you’re headed up for Fall Break, be sure to stop in for Hands-On Gatlinburg!
+The Community also hosts several events and markets throughout the year.

 Although traffic can be unpredictable, the 4.5 hour drive is certainly manageable to Gatlinburg.
 We enjoyed our weekend away and made lots of great memories.
 We came back with airbrushed tshirts, too much taffy, an old-timey picture of the family, and lots of steps logged on the pedometer – all in all, a really fantastic Fall #RCMRoadtrip!